 Many professional packers also provide options for eco-friendly packaging such as recycled boxes and plastic crate rentals.
 If you’re packing your things yourself, you can consider using recycled boxes and biodegradable packaging materials to minimize your impact.

 Finding an air freight company for removals to Belgium

 International moving companies will arrange the freight for you depending on your budget and needs.
 If you’ve decided to take the DIY route, however, you’ll need to identify an air freight company yourself.

 There are several online platforms that can help you compare the costs of different removal options and get quotes.
 Some leading comparison platforms you can use are:

 These platforms offer a good starting point.
 But you’ll need to get in touch with freight companies directly to get more accurate quotes.
 The quotes will likely not include the extra costs involved, such as insurance, customs clearance, packing, loading, and delivery.

 Removals to Belgium with sea freight

 Belgium has historically been home to some of the biggest and busiest ports in the world.
 This continues to be the case today.
 Removals to Belgium with sea freight is, therefore, both convenient and more affordable.
-Belgian’s biggest ports include:
+Belgium’s biggest ports include:

 Port of Antwerp is the second-largest port in Europe and the 14th largest container port in the world.
 If you’ve decided to send your belongings to Belgium by sea, it’s likely they will pass through Antwerp or through Zeebrugge or the North Sea Port.
 Together, these ports account for most of the country’s sea cargo.